patriciamariebarrier/patriciamariebarrier.github.io/_includes/1demo-post.md

 This project is from my first DSBA graduate class (Visual Analytics) at UNCC.
 I worked with a group of 3.
 All of us created Tableau graphs.
 I was key in helping our team narrow down graph choices.
 I was also responsible for creating the powerpoint and writing our report summary.
+Team member Kaci Allen was key in creating (and explaining to us how to make) my favorite visualization (featured above) for this project.
  <section style="position:relative">
             <div class="blogGlide fullWidth">
     <div class="glide__track" data-glide-el="track">